FollowJack/machine-learning-masterclass/README.md

 In general autoamted scripts are provided.
 In any case you experience problems or having questions:

-Open up a Github Issue
+--> Open up a Github Issue

+Some projects demand lower python version to function proberly.
+My default python version was 3.6.
+--> Check in the scripts the virtualenv.sh for selecting the prober python version